mtconnect/cppagent/README.md

        help           Prints this message
        install        Installs the service
        remove         Remove the service
-       debug          Runs the agent on the command line with verbose logging run            Runs the agent on the command line config_file    The configuration file to load
+       debug          Runs the agent on the command line with verbose logging - sets logging_level to debug
+       run            Runs the agent on the command line config_file    The configuration file to load
                       Default: agent.cfg in current directory